 We also need one more object named “National Holiday” that stores the list of national holidays in the USA.
 Let’s see step by step how to create an object:

-2: Once you click on it, you are moved to the object manager setup, click on the “Create” dropdown and choose the option “Custom Object”.
+Once you click it, you are moved to the object manager setup.
+Click the “Create” dropdown and choose “Custom Object”.

 Step 3: Create Salesforce Custom Fields